U.S. Bank Business Select Rewards Card

 How to Apply for the U.S. Bank Business Select Rewards Card

 You can apply online for the U.S. Bank Business Select Rewards Card.
-Fill out a basic application containing both business and personal information, and you could be approved instantly.
+To get a business credit card, fill out a basic application containing both business and personal information, and you could be approved instantly.
 Once you’re approved, you’ll receive your card in the mail within seven to 10 days.
 If you’re not instantly approved, you can check your application status on U.S. Bank’s website.
 If you’re rejected, consider a business card for fair credit.

 How to Login To Your U.S. Bank Business Select Rewards Card Account